mininet/mininet.github.com/source/overview/index.markdown

 layout: page
 title: "Mininet Overview"
 date: 2012-09-10 19:06
-comments: true
+comments: false
-sharing: true
+sharing: false
 footer: true
 ---
 Mininet supports research, development, learning, prototyping, testing, debugging, and any other tasks that could benefit from having a complete experimental network on a laptop or other PC.

 Mininet:

-* provides a simple and inexpensive **network testbed** for developing OpenFlow applications
+* Provides a simple and inexpensive **network testbed** for developing OpenFlow applications
-* enables **multiple concurrent developers** to work independently on the same topology
+* Enables **multiple concurrent developers** to work independently on the same topology
-* supports **system-level regression tests**, which are repeatable and easily packaged
+* Supports **system-level regression tests**, which are repeatable and easily packaged
-* enables **complex topology testing**, without the need to wire up a physical network
+* Enables **complex topology testing**, without the need to wire up a physical network
-* includes a **CLI** that is topology-aware and OpenFlow-aware, for debugging or running network-wide tests
+* Includes a **CLI** that is topology-aware and OpenFlow-aware, for debugging or running network-wide tests
-* supports **arbitrary custom topologies**, and includes a basic set of **parametrized topologies**
+* Supports **arbitrary custom topologies**, and includes a basic set of **parametrized topologies**
 * is **usable out of the box** without programming
-* also provides a straightforward and extensible **Python API** for network creation and experimentation
+* also Provides a straightforward and extensible **Python API** for network creation and experimentation

 Mininet provides an easy way to get correct system _behavior_ and experiment with topologies.